-- There is no TLB because capabilities are held in chunks and in processor registers. - Processor registers will be tagged to flag those holding capabilities. - A new load/store unit will be used to provide create and read execute support for memory chunks.
+- There is no TLB because capabilities (handles) are held in chunks and in processor registers. - Processor registers will be tagged to flag those holding capabilities. - A new load/store unit will be used to provide creating (writing) and reading execute support for memory chunks.

 Storage System.
-The Storage System is a hierarchical memory system in which the higher levels (closer to the processors) cache data chunks actively involved in on-going computations [13].
+The Storage System is a hierarchical memory system in which the higher levels (closer to the processors) cache data chunks actively involved in on-going computations [10].

-In Figure 4 two off-chip storage levels are illustrated for simplicity; the architecture may be extended to further levels as demanded by the device technology available and the storage capacity required by a system.
+In Figure 3, two off-chip storage levels are illustrated for simplicity; the architecture may be extended to further levels as demanded by the device technology available and the storage capacity required by a system.

 There is no relation of the 64-bit number that is the capability code of a chunk, and the physical location where it is held in the Storage System.
 This property permits new data to be stored in proximity to the location in the system where they are generated.
-To support this property hardware-supported associative search is used to map a global pointer to the physical location where the designated chunk is to be found.
+Hardwaresupported associative search is used to map handles to the physical locations where the designated chunks are to be found.